yazka22/Forecasting-economic-indicators-using-LSTM-neural-networks/README.md

 # Forecasting-economic-indicators-using-LSTM-neural-networks

-using LSTM neural networks to forecast economic indicators, in this case, Gross Domestic Product (GDP)
+In practice, the project I created – aims to develop a predictive model using LSTM neural networks to forecast economic indicators, in this case, Gross Domestic Product (GDP).
+This model aims to demonstrate how historical data can be used to anticipate economic trends, thus providing a solid basis for economic and financial decision-making.
+In the current context, the predictability of economic indicators plays a crucial role in economic planning and strategy at the macro and micro levels.
+The use of machine learning technologies, such as LSTM, allows for the analysis and interpretation of the dynamic complexities of economic data in real time.